 I would also like to ask all of you: For what are you thankful?

 I want to wish everyone both a Happy Halloween and a Blessed Samhain!

 On the pre-Christian Celtic calendar, October 31 was Samhain, pronounced Soo-when or Sow-when, and it marked the day when the world of the living and dead where at the closest.
 It is also the end of year, with November 1 as the start of the next year.
 This day is one of the most important Gaelic/Celtic/Pagan/Wiccan/Druidic holidays of the year!
 And please do not worry about the devil–he is not a part of Samhain.
-It is a day to remember those who have passed and to think of the future.
+There is nothing evil here.

 So, enjoy the day, dress up, have candy, party, and raise a toast and wish all a Happy New Year!

 June 20-June 21st is one of the most important times in the pre-Christian Celtic calendar.
 It is the solstice and the day with the longest daylight of the year, and it is a celebration of the coming summer.

 Please understand, that there is nothing evil or Satanic in this holiday or its celebration.
 It is simply an expression of seasonal joy.

 Happy Beltane to all, a day to celebrate and wish all well!

 And please do not worry–this pagan Wiccan/Druidic holiday does not have anything to do with the devil.